smunaut/iCE40linux/README.md

 Its role are:

  * Initialize UART for boot debug
- * Initialize the HyperRAM controller
+ * Initialize the memory controller
  * Load the various pieces from flash into RAM
  * Jump to the BIOS